The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Related Work

-In summary, research on text entry at the intersection of HCI and Natural Language Processing currently sees a strong shift towards much more extensive AI support for human writing.
-While many studies take note of aspects of (perceived) authorship along the way, a dedicated investigation is still missing.
-This motivates our work here, including our consideration of different interaction designs in Study 1.
+In summary, research on text entry at the intersection of HCI and Natural Language Processing currently sees a strong shift toward much more extensive AI support for human writing.
+While many studies take note of aspects of (perceived) authorship along the way, a dedicated investigation that considers how authorship is attributed is still missing.
+This motivates our fine-grained analysis with multiple psychologically relevant variables (e.g., sense of ownership) and the comparison of different interaction designs in Study 1.